 - Having certain personality traits such as having low self-esteem, dependent, self-critical, pessimistic

 - Having a medical or physical illness such as heart disease, cancer, diabetes, etc

 - Excessive use of alcohol or drugs, or prescription medications

-There are several different options for the psychological treatment of depression such as CBT, Acceptance and Commitment Therapy, Interpersonal Therapy, and Schema therapy.
+There are several different options for the psychological treatment of depression such as Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Interpersonal Therapy, and Schema Therapy.
 The choice of treatment or counselling at a clinic usually depends on your unique personality type, life situation, and your set of risk factors.
-For this reason, sometimes an eclectic approach to treatment is preferred, combining appropriate parts of different modalities.
+For this reason, sometimes an integrative approach to treatment is preferred, combining appropriate parts of different modalities.

 It is important to remember that the treatment modality used is not the most important factor in therapy.
 The more important factor is the relationship between you and your counselling professional at the clinic.
 That is, you need to feel you can trust him/her, and that your therapist understands you and cares for you in a personal but professional way.

 Many people suffer from depression, and there are many factors that contribute to it.
 It’s not your fault and there’s no need to feel ashamed by asking for help.
 Working with a counselling professional at a clinic and going at your own pace, you’ll learn coping mechanisms which will set a more solid foundation for you as a person.
 You’ll feel empowered, stronger, and confident in the knowledge that you can handle depression in the future.
 Asking for help doesn’t mean you’re weak and should not be something to feel scared about.
 Taking action is a sign of strength and courage.

 Mindview Psychology therapists offering treatment for depression in Melbourne

 other articles that may interest you…